trust-mfn-berlin/animals-as-objects/vault/story.untraceable.md

 <figcaption>

 _Catalogue entries like the ones on this page in volume 1 of the numerical inventory catalogue in Berlin Zoological Museum’s Amphibian and Reptile Collection (entry no. 1–11331), which was started in the 19th century and also contains objects from Schomburgk’s expedition, make it clear that record-keeping and revision work took place on an ongoing basis.
-(Photo: Frank Tillack/MfN.
+(Image: Frank Tillack/MfN.
 All rights reserved.)_

 </figcaption>